mahynski/pychemauth/docs/contributing.rst

 Notebooks are a great way to illustrate the correct use of your code and facilitates its adoption.
 We welcome contributed notebooks as well, subject to review.

-Use `pandoc flavored markdown <https://pandoc.org/MANUAL.html#pandocs-markdown>`_ comments in your notebook with a single level-one heading in the top cell to denote the notebook's name; e.g., <h1>DD-SIMCA Example</h1>.
+Use `pandoc flavored markdown <https://pandoc.org/MANUAL.html#pandocs-markdown>`_ comments in your notebook with a single level-one heading in the top cell to denote the notebook's name.
 A subsequent cell can be used to describe the notebook further.

 .. code-block:: html
    :linenos: